Stories for My Grandchildren

 “Who?”

-“Harry Tracy was a very bad man in the Wild West, and he shot Valentine Hoy, my great-grandmother’s brother.”
+“Harry Tracy was an outlaw in the Wild West, and he shot Valentine Hoy, my great-grandmother’s brother.”

 “Do you have any pictures of him?”